imaginary-cloud/CameraManager/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is a version of the [Contributor Covenant](http://contributor-covenant.org/version/1/4), version 1.4.
+This Code of Conduct is inspired by the [Contributor Covenant](http://contributor-covenant.org/version/1/4), version 1.4.